Uzezi-Sparks/rl-capstone-gridworld/README.md

 This version builds directly on V1 by stripping away the assumption that we KNOW the environment model.
 In V1, Value Iteration worked because we had perfect knowledge of P(s'|s,a) and R(s,a).
-But in real pursuit-evasion problems, you don't always get that luxury.
+But in real pursuit-evasion problems, you don't always get that luxury .
 The adversary changes behavior, the environment is noisy, and you have to LEARN from experience instead of planning from a model.